cosmic-lab-inc/prop_shop/README.md

 # Prop Shop

-A decentralized marketplace for investment funds.
-Shop across multiple funds interacting with the Drift exchange.
-Choose funds based on highest returns, lowest risk, assets under management, and more.
-Invest in winning traders and earn passively, while they take a small profit share in return.
+Invest in Solana hedge funds and traders to build wealth while you sleep.
+Shop for the best funds trading on Drift and Jupiter.

 ## Development

-See `packages/app/.env.exmaple` and create a `.env` next to it.
+See `packages/app/.env.exmaple` and next to it create a file named `.env`.

 ## Testing